Cutting car finance costs

 Your rights when repaying HP early

-The amount that the lender can charge you for repaying an HP agreement early is capped by law.
+The amount the lender can charge you for repaying an HP agreement early is capped by law.

 This rule is part of the Consumer Credit Act and is on pages 6 and 7 of the Financial and Leasing Association leafletopens in new window on repaying your loan early.
 The Financial Leasing Association are the leading trade body for the asset, consumer and motor finance sector in the UK.